-- 1. The applicant must hold a bachelor's degree or its equivalent from a regionally accredited institution. - Specific grade point average (GPA) requirements for certification-only, non-degree and degree-seeking students follow.
+- 1. The applicant must hold a bachelor's degree or its equivalent from a regionally accredited institution. - 2.
 The GPA is calculated by dividing the total number of grade points earned by the total number of semester hours attempted (A equals four grade points, B equals three, C equals two, D equals one, F equals zero). - a.
-Non-Degree, Teacher Certification/Endorsement and Graduate Academic Certificate-Only Students.
-The applicant must have at least a 3.0 GPA on the last 60 undergraduate semester hours of work (or the whole semester closest to the last 60 hours) prior to receiving the bachelor's degree or a 2.8 GPA on all undergraduate work used to complete the bachelor's degree to receive unconditional admission to graduate studies at UNT Dallas.
-Applicants who have already completed a master's degree must have at least a 3.4 GPA on the master's or meet the undergraduate GPA standards listed above to be admitted unconditionally.
+Non-Degree and Teacher Certification/Endorsement-Only Students.
+The applicant must have at least a 3.00 GPA on the last 60 undergraduate semester hours of work (or the whole semester closest to the last 60 hours) prior to receiving the bachelor's degree or a 2.80 GPA on all undergraduate work used to complete the bachelor's degree to receive unconditional admission to the university.
+Applicants who have already completed a master's degree must have at least a 3.40 GPA on the master's or meet the undergraduate GPA standards listed above to be admitted unconditionally.

-Applicants with a GPA below 2.8 on the last 60 semester hours (or the whole semester closest to the last 60 hours) and with an overall undergraduate GPA below 2.6, or below 3.0 on a completed master's degree, are not eligible for admission to graduate study.
+Applicants with a GPA below 3.00 on the last 60 semester hours (or the whole semester closest to the last 60 hours) and with an overall undergraduate GPA below 2.80, or below 3.40 on a completed master's degree, are reviewed for provisional admission to graduate study.

 Non-degree and certification-only students who meet the minimum GPA requirements for admission to graduate studies are not required to submit standardized admission test scores.
-Graduate Academic Certificate programs may have additional admission requirements and deadlines to be eligible for the certificate.
-Consult the program director for details.

 b.
 Degree-Seeking Students.
-The applicant must have at least a 3.0 GPA on the last 60 undergraduate semester hours of work (or the whole semester closest to the last 60 hours) prior to receiving the bachelor's degree or a 2.8 GPA on all undergraduate work prior to the bachelor's degree to be considered for unconditional admission for master's study.
-Applicants who have already completed a master's degree must have at least a 3.4 master's degree GPA or meet the undergraduate GPA standards listed above to be admitted unconditionally for a second master's degree.
+The applicant must have at least a 3.00 GPA on the last 60 undergraduate semester hours of work (or the whole semester closest to the last 60 hours) prior to receiving the bachelor's degree or a 2.80 GPA on all undergraduate work prior to the bachelor's degree to be considered for unconditional admission for master's study.
+Applicants who have already completed a master's degree must have at least a 3.40 master's degree GPA or meet the undergraduate GPA standards listed above to be admitted unconditionally for a second master's degree.